Bayesian test of normality versus a Dirichlet process mixture alternative: Introduction

-Section~\ref{SS:comp} presents a simulation study of the proposed method's type I and II error probabilities within a frequentist hypothesis testing setup.
-In a univariate setting, our test is found to offer moderate to large improvements in power for a given size when compared to a test based on the Polya tree approach \citep{berger.guglielmi.2001} and the classical Anderson--Darling test.
-In Section \ref{SS:consistency} we address the important issue of Bayes factor consistency \citep{tokdar.chakrabarti.ghosh.2010} which refers to the desirable frequentist property: Bayes factor goes to $\infty$ under the null and goes to $0$ under the alternative asymptotically as sample size increases.
-We do not consider a full theoretical study of Bayes factor consistency due to sever technical challenges that are described in Section \ref{SS:consistency} but provide a large sample simulation study with sample size up to 5000.
+Section~\ref{SS:comp} presents a simulation study of the proposed method's Type I and II error probabilities within a frequentist setting of hypothesis testing.
+In a univariate setting, the resulting test is found to offer moderate to large improvements in power for a given size when compared to a test based on the P\'olya tree approach \citep{berger2001bayesian} and the classical Anderson--Darling test.
+In Section \ref{SS:consistency} we address the important issue of Bayes factor consistency \citep{tokdar2010bayesian} which refers to the desirable frequentist property: Bayes factor goes to $\infty$ under the null and goes to $0$ under the alternative asymptotically as sample size grows to infinity.
+We do not consider a full theoretical study of Bayes factor consistency, due to severe technical challenges, but we provide a large sample simulation study with sample size up to 5000.
 Our simulations give strong evidence of consistency under the null.
-Consistency under the alternative is well expected for Dirichlet process mixture models \citep[][Section 4]{tokdar.chakrabarti.ghosh.2010}.
+Consistency under the alternative is well expected for Dirichlet process mixture models \citep[][Section 4]{tokdar2010bayesian}.